Janon000/Janon000/README.md

 <!-- Your title -->
-## Hi, I'm Janon, a Python Developer from Jamaica.
+## Hi, I'm Janon, a Software Developer from Jamaica.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/